projectcontour/contour/docs/architecture.md

 * Envoy, which provides the high performance reverse proxy.
 * Contour, which acts as a management server for Envoy and provides it with configuration.

-These containers are deployed as sidecars in a pod, although other configurations are possible.
+These containers are deployed separately, Contour as a Deployment and Envoy as a Daemonset, although other configurations are possible.

-During pod initialisation, Contour runs as an initcontainer and writes a bootstrap configuration to a temporary volume.
+In the Envoy Pods, Contour runs as an initcontainer in `bootstrap' mode and writes a bootstrap configuration to a temporary volume.
-This volume is passed to the Envoy container and directs Envoy to treat its sidecar Contour container as a [management server][0].
+This volume is passed to the Envoy container and directs Envoy to treat the Contour Deployment as a [management server]( https://github.com/envoyproxy/data-plane-api#terminology).

-After initialisation is complete, the Envoy container starts, retrieves the bootstrap configuration written by Contour, and starts to poll Contour for configuration.
+After initialisation is complete, the Envoy container starts, retrieves the bootstrap configuration written by Contour's `bootstrap' mode, and starts to poll Contour for configuration.

 Envoy will gracefully retry if the management server is unavailable, which removes any container startup ordering issues.